-- Place whole prunes in a medium saucepan, cover with water to come 1 inch above prunes.
+Place whole prunes in a medium saucepan, cover with water one inch above the prunes.
 Bring to a boil, add sugar, lemon juice, cinnamon, and cloves.
-Cover and turn off heat.
+Cover and turn off the heat.
 Let steep for 15 minutes.

 When cool enough to handle, drain, discard the cinnamon stick and remove pits from prunes.
 Let cool completely.
 Refrigerate until ready to use.